OneDrive is online file storage that is included in your Office 365 account. The features of OneDrive include:

 - Each user gets 1 TB (terabyte) of data storage

-- Documents and data can be stored securely (DCL 1 and DCL 0 data only, see CCSU Data Storage Standards below)
+- Documents and data can be stored securely (see CCSU Data Storage Standards below)

 - Documents can also be shared with coworkers (or students and professors) and can be easily created, edited, and reviewed simultaneously with other users.
 You can also ensure that everyone is working on the most recent document and can view or revert to previous versions as needed.